Hazel Bishop: Lipstick invention

 After leaving the company, she became a consultant to the National Association of Leather Glove Manufacturers and developed "Leather Lav," a leather glove cleaner.
 She then founded H.B.
 Laboratories, Inc. to produce additional leather products.

 Bishop also developed a foot care product, marketed by H.G.B.
 Products Corporation, and, in 1957, created a solid perfume stick called Perfemme.

+Bishop only wore cosmetic products that she invented or curated on her own.

+Bishop was a successful businesswoman on Wall Street.
 In 1962, she became a stockbroker and financial analyst, and was an expert regarding cosmetics stocks, first with Bache and Co.
 (1962–1968), then for Hornblower & Weeks-Hemphill Noyes in 1967, and ultimately for Evans & Co.
 (1968–1981).

 She was a sought-after speaker at the annual technical meetings of a variety of groups in the cosmetics industry, including the Society of Cosmetic Chemists, the Columbus Section of the American Chemical Society, the Fragrance Foundation, and American Society of Perfumers' Annual Symposium.

 In 1978, Bishop became a professor at the Fashion Institute of Technology in New York City.
+Here, she specialized in cosmetics marketing.
 She was appointed to the Revlon Chair in Cosmetics Marketing in 1980.
 Bishop helped develop a curriculum whose focus included marketing and merchandising principles, advertising, promotion, and publicity campaign concepts, and product knowledge.
 She stopped teaching in 1986, though she remained involved with the Fashion Institute as a consultant.

 Professional involvement

-Bishop was involved in a plethora of professional organizations; she was widely recognized for her strides in science by the American Institute of Chemists and was an active participant in the American Chemical Society and the Society of Women Engineers.
+Bishop was involved in a plethora of professional organizations; she was widely recognized for her strides in science by the American Institute of Chemists and was an active participant in the American Chemical Society, being cited for her notable contributions to the field, and the Society of Women Engineers.
 Bishop published in a variety of scientific journals.
 She became known as a pioneer in both science and economics after her death.

 Death

 She died on December 5, 1998, in the Osborn Home in Rye, New York, at the age of 92.
+She is survived by her niece, Randa Bishop Zachariou, and her two nephews, Author Lipper and A. Michael Lipper.